memfault/interrupt/_drafts/git-bisect.md

 A git bisect is very similar to this visual, if you imagine letter A is your good commit, and letter R is your bad commit.
 At each point in the binary search, git will checkout the commit, and wait for you to run whatever tests you need to run.
-In this case, we checkout commit I and test it.
+In this case, we checkout commit "I" and test it.
 Once you have determined if the commit is good or bad, you tell git as such.
 Now, git knows the following: